singhajeet79/SQL-Sandbox/README.md

 ---

 ## 🙏 Credits
-This lab uses a modified version of the Employee Sample Database, originally curated by Tianzhou.
+This lab uses a modified version of the Employee Sample Database, originally curated by Tianzhou (https://github.com/tianzhou).
 It provides a realistic distribution of data for testing SQL performance and logic.

 ---